Short URL for this page:

 In addition, I've inserted a number of other local anchors: whatever links might be required to accommodate the author's own cross-references, as well as a few others for my own purposes.
 If in turn you have a website and would like to target a link to some specific passage of the text, please let me know: I'll be glad to insert a local anchor there as well.

-My icon for the book is a detail of the Nativity scene from the predella of The Assumption of the Virgin by Perugino in the church of S. Maria Assunta in Corciano, about 10 km E of Lake Trasimeno, and takes its cue from our author's passage (pp111‑112) on the essential Umbrian character of Perugino's sacred landscapes.
+My icon for the book is a detail of the Nativity scene from the predella of The Assumption of the Virgin by Perugino in the church of S. Maria Assunta in Corciano, about 10 km E of Lake Trasimeno, and takes its cue from our author's passage (pp111‑112) on the essentially Umbrian character of Perugino's sacred landscapes.

 This framing, by the way, of the Trasimenian landscape between the uprights of a stylized stable might seem a painterly conceit; but if you're familiar with Umbria, much less so: her people are very aware of their landscape and often enough frame it themselves, as in this striking example at Montecastello di Vibio.